You are here

 Fogarty International Collaborative Trauma and Injury Research Training Program

 This program addresses the research needs related to the growing burden of morbidity and mortality in the developing world due to trauma and injury.
-The program is supported by Fogarty, 7 NIH partners, the CDC's National Center for Injury Prevention and Control, the Pan American Health Organization, and the World Health Organization (WHO).
 It addresses training across the range of basic to applied science, the epidemiology of risk factors, acute care and survival, rehabilitation, and long-term mental health consequences.

 Framework Programs for Global Health